moveit/moveit.ros.org/install/source/index.markdown

 ### Building Older Releases Of MoveIt!

-Its best to contribute to our latest branch, even if you're still on an earlier version of Ubuntu.
+It's best to contribute to our latest branch, even if you're still on an earlier version of Ubuntu.
 However our latest branch does not support older versions of ROS such as ROS Indigo.
-Use the following command to build from source older releases:
+Use the following command to build older releases from source:

     wstool init src
     wstool merge -t src https://raw.githubusercontent.com/ros-planning/moveit/${ROS_DISTRO}-devel/moveit.rosinstall